Saving for College: A Brief Guide for Parents

 How Is Need-Based Financial Aid Determined?

-Colleges award need-based grants entirely by their assessment of how much the student's family is able to pay.
+Colleges award need-based grants based entirely on their assessment of how much the student's family is able to pay.
 While there’s no hard-and-fast cutoff for need-based aid, at private colleges, you’re unlikely to qualify for aid once your parents' income surpasses about $350,000.
 One bit of relief: Having multiple students in college at the same time is a big factor in the formula.

 Are There Tax Credits I Can Get for College Tuition?